nooblk-98/itsnooblk-blog/src/content/posts/cod4mw-dedicated/index.md

 * Modify server rules and gameplay settings by editing config files under `/root/cod4x/Mods/<mod_name>/`.

-Great!
-Here's an additional section for your blog post that **explains how to add and run a custom mod** in your COD4 Docker server setup:

 ---

 ## 🧩 How to Add and Run a Custom Mod in COD4